ImAxel0/AxelModMenu/README.md

 # AxelModMenu
- Mod menu for Sons of The Forest
+ Mod menu for Sons of The Forest made for RedLoader: https://sotf-mods.com/mods/imaxel/axel's-mod-menu